 Device and system specifications

-You’ll need a desktop computer or a laptop to sit your eExam.
+You’ll need a laptop to sit your eExam.
 Chromebooks, tablets and mobile phones can’t be used to sit eExams.
-To ensure the academic integrity of our exams, you won’t be able to use dual monitors when sitting a supervised online exam.
+For off-campus eExams you can also use a desktop computer, but to ensure the academic integrity of our exams, you won’t be able to use dual monitors when sitting a supervised online exam.

 Your device must: